guivr/Chameleon/README.md

 For example, imagine a side-nav that needs to change its 'color' and 'border-color' according to the '.top-bar' background-color.
 You can't use a single class '.red' to these elements because side-nav can't have a red background.
 So, basically, you would have to create classes like '.red-bg', '.red-text', '.red-border' for each color of your UI and in each page which changes the classes of these elements.
 With Chameleon, this is much easier and it's realtime (perfect for SPA)!

-What if your top-bar changes its background-color each page?
-You would have to create a lot of classes.
-What if your top-bar changes its background-color in page?
-You would have to create a kinda messy JS.
-And in other pages, you would have to repeat the process...

-Automate this using Chameleon.

 ## How to use
 ### jQuery
 ```js